St. Tammany council calls for investigation into apartment complex development

 The council unanimously approved having attorney Ross Lagarde investigate it.

-Cooper called the decision a waste of taxpayers’ money and that the council should utilize the district attorney’s office.
+Cooper called the decision a waste of taxpayers’ money and said the council should utilize the district attorney’s office.

 Cooper says there isn’t one and maintains he has met with Fitzgerald despite not needing the council’s approval.